qkzk/fm/development.md

     - [x] commant output
     - [x] log
   - [x] FIX: can't scroll left tab previews with mouse nor keys
+  - [x] remove all fileinfos in previews, use paths instead
   - [ ] Data structure for previews ?
     - [ ] limit its size (order somewhere or remove non common path)
     - [ ] build as many as possible in secondpane...